GoogleChrome/developer.chrome.com/site/en/blog/how-to-measure-browser-graphics-performance/index.md

 ---

 Benchmarking browser graphics in a nutshell: draw as much as you can while maintaining a smooth frame rate.
 Once your framerate drops, you know how much you can draw per frame.
-End of post. ...No?
+End of post.
+No?
 Ok, I'll explain some more.

 Example time!
 Here's a small code snippet with a benchmarking `tick` function.
 The `tick` function calls a `draw` function with an increasing draw load until the draw takes consistently longer than 33 ms.